 The study analyzes the likely delay in the projected investment.
 “Even assuming a lag of several months, we find that additional investment can still be extremely valuable.
 Adding capacity for 1 billion annual courses to the baseline 3 billion would avert $576 billion in comprehensive losses if the capacity comes online in July and $989 billion if the capacity comes online in April […] and would speed up the completion of widespread vaccination by over 4 months.
 Although April or July may be ambitious targets for new capacity, they might be achieved by creative ‘stretching’ measures […] or repurposing of existing vaccine capacity, if not a well-resourced effort to build new capacity.”
 The authors also address the need to invest in supply-chain capacity for intermediate goods needed to make more vaccines, and suggest that governments should aim to install substantial capacity even if they must pay a higher price for the marginal units of capacity in the new production model proposed.

-In our opinión is an excellent initiative we support and hope that further news would appear soon as possible on this new politics for the major benefice of our population.
+In our opinion, it is an excellent initiative and we hope that further news about this new policy will appear for the benefit of our population.